LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

 ### Ideas 2 & 3: Followups and sentiment radios

-This new backend came with a UI proposal which both me and the Google PM that was one of the survey’s main stakeholders had serious reservations about: even *seeing* the followup UI required an extra click, so it was guaranteed to have a low response rate.
+This new backend came with a UI proposal that raised red flags for both me and the Google PM I was collaborating with, who was one of the survey's main stakeholders. even *seeing* the followup UI required an extra click, so it was guaranteed to have a low response rate.
 It would have been better than the 0.9% of the comment field (clicking is easier than typing!), but still pretty low (I would estimate < 15%).
 And even when users were intrinsically motivated to leave feedback, two clicks and a popover was a steep price to pay.